NZR FM guards van: In preservation

 A considerable number of FM vans were bought by heritage railways.
-At least three FMs have been returned to mainline use largely original form, with more expected in the near future.
+At least three FMs have been returned to mainline use in largely original form, with more expected in the near future.
 In addition, the Gisborne City Vintage Railway has two vans substantially modified to passenger carriages for mainline use.
 The three modules have been welded together to form a single body with passenger windows.
 Two similar vans were similarly converted for the Wairoa YMCA for envisaged passenger trains to their Opoutama camp.
 This project did not come to fruition.
 One of these vans has ended up with Gisborne City Vintage Railway and the other with Mainline Steam, where it has been fitted with a servery.

 Mainline Steam also has a number of other FM vans to be used with its carriage fleet.
 One of these vans, at Plimmerton, has been modified with one of the LM modules converted to a viewing platform similar to the Tranz Scenic conversions.
-The GM module has been partitioned to accommodate a generator and a loco crew compartment, and the other LM left for luggage.
-Unlike the Tranz Scenic conversions, a corridor is provided for so that the van can be marshaled anywhere in the consist and allow passenger access through the train (an idea which has been borrowed for the new vans to go with the AK Class cars).
+The GM module has been partitioned to accommodate a generator and a locomotive crew compartment, and the other LM left for luggage.
+Unlike the Tranz Scenic conversions, a corridor is provided for so that the van can be marshalled anywhere in the consist and allow passenger access through the train (an idea which has been borrowed for the new vans to go with the AK class carriages.)
 This van is to be paired with Mainline Steam's British Rail Mark II carriage set.